Prionotus: Characteristics

-Prionotus searobins have a large, nearly square head, Bonny head which bears a number of spines and ridges with a wide inter orbital space.
-The mouth is either terminal or slightly inferior with simple teeth on the jaws and on the roof of the mouth.
-There are 2 separate dorsal fins, the first with normally 10, sometimes 9 or 11, spines, although the very short rear spines are very difficult to discern.
+Prionotus searobins have a large, nearly square and bony head which bears a number of spines and ridges with a wide interorbital space.
+The mouth is either terminal or slightly inferior with "simple" teeth on the jaws and on the roof of the mouth.
+There are 2 separate dorsal fins; the first usually possessing 10, sometimes 9 or 11, spines, although the very short rear spines are very difficult to discern.
 The second dorsal fin has 11 to 13 soft rays.
-The long pectoral fins extend beyond the middle of the base of the anal fin and contains, 13-14 rays within its membrane and 2-3 enlarged, rays at the bottom of the fin that are free from its membrane.
+The long pectoral fins extend beyond the middle of the base of the anal fin and contains 13-14 rays within its membrane, and 2-3 enlarged rays at the bottom of the fin that are free, not encased in the membrane.
 Most of the body is covered in rough scales including the upper rear flap of the operculum over the spine with scales and the nape.
 The largest species is the common sea robin (P. ruscarius) of the Eastern Pacific Ocean, which has a maximum published total length of 30.5 cm, while the smallest is P. murielae with a maximum published total length of 6 cm.

 Distribution and habitat

 Prionotus sea robins are found in the tropical and temperate waters of the Eastern Pacific Ocean and Western Pacific Ocean off both North and South America.
-These benthic fishes occur in inshore waters, bays, and estuaries.
-Fossils of Prionotus have been found in England and along the Atlantic Cast of the United States from Florida to New Jersey.
+These benthic fishes occur in inshore waters such as bays and estuaries.
+Fossils of Prionotus have been found in England and along the Atlantic Coast of the United States from Florida to New Jersey.